hashicorp/packer-plugin-docker/.web-docs/components/builder/docker/README.md

 - `platform` (string) - Set platform if server is multi-platform capable

-- `login` (bool) - This is used to login to dockerhub to pull a private base container.
-For pushing to dockerhub, see the docker post-processors
+- `login` (bool) - This is used to login to a private docker repository (e.g., dockerhub) to build or pull a private base container.
+For pushing to a private repository, see the docker post-processors.

 - `login_password` (string) - The password to use to authenticate to login.